sensel/C74-Max-Examples/README.md

 ## Contacts To MPE
 This converts the contact data from the sensel object into MIDI Polyphonic Expression (MPE) data that you can pass on to a VST or other MPE synth.
 You may intially wonder at the value of this, since you can already slap on an overlay, create MPE notes, and play MPE synths.

 Well, there's two good reasons.
 One, it's instructive on how to deal with the data from the Morph and turn it into something else.
-Second, you aren't restricted to a single area for a note.
+Two, you aren't restricted to a single area for a note.
 A note is triggered no matter where you put a finger (or other contact), and you are free to wander around on the entire Morph to make crazy sound.
 Believe me, it's cool.
+I lied, there are three good reasons.
+Three, it makes it easy to incorporate an MPE plug-in as an audio source to anything else you are doing with the data.

 ## Drawing Contacts
 This uses jitter to draw contacts as colorful circles, and assign text labels to each contact.
 It looks neat!